Let us simplify the complexities of immigration law.

 How can I use “comparable evidence” to help my O-1 case?

+If the listed criteria are not readily applicable to the beneficiary’s occupation, the petitioner may submit comparable evidence to establish the beneficiary’s eligibility.
 To use comparable evidence, you must first show that one or more of the criteria listed above does not readily apply to your specific occupation.
-After that, demonstrating that a certain criterion does not readily apply to your occupation.
-After that, you then must show why your submitted evidence is “comparable” to the criterion listed in the regulations.
+After you demonstrate that a certain criterion does not readily apply to your occupation, you then must show why your submitted evidence is “comparable” to the criterion listed in the regulations.
+We will be able to assist you in assessing the comparable evidence and crafting the arguments required to meet the O-1 requirements.

 Can my spouse and children come with me on O-1?